-LCE is in the process of evaluating the impact of prior PSPS events on the renewable generating facilities to quantify the amount of generation that was lost due to the facility being taken offline by a PSPS event.
-LCE is also assessing the risk of the loss of future generation associated with PSPS events both for facilities already online and for facilities under development.
-LCE's assessment to date is that the total quantity of any PSPS-related reductions in RPS-eligible generation for the facilities in LCE's portfolio have been minimal and are offset by the reduction in retail sales that result from PSPS events that directly impact the City's customers.
+SJP is considering the need to evaluate the impact of prior PSPS events on its renewable generating facilities to quantify the amount of generation that was lost due to the facility being taken offline by a PSPS event.
+SJP may also assess the risk of the loss of future generation associated with PSPS events both for facilities already online and for facilities under development.
+SJP's assessment to date is that the total quantity of any PSPS-related reductions in RPS-eligible generation for the facilities in SJP's portfolio have been minimal and are offset by the reduction in retail sales that result from PSPS events that directly impact the City's customers.
 The material impact to the City's renewable energy planning process or related performance metrics is extremely low.